LittleGitPhoenix/Data.Plc/README.md

 # IPlc Implementations

-The following concrete implementations for accessing a plc are currently available as separate NuGet packages:
+The following specific implementations for accessing a plc are currently available as separate NuGet packages:

 ## Plc.Mock